Streaming television: Profits and costs

 With the advent of broadband Internet connections, multiple streaming providers have come onto the market in the last couple of years.
-The main providers are Netflix, Hulu and Amazon.
+The main providers are Netflix, Hulu, and Amazon Prime Video.
 Some of these providers such as Hulu advertise and charge a monthly fee.
-Other such as Netflix and Amazon charge users a monthly fee and have no commercials.
-Netflix is the largest provider; it currently has over 217 million members.
+Other such as Netflix and Amazon Prime Video charge users a monthly fee and have no commercials.
+Netflix is the largest provider with more than 217 million subscribers.

 The rise of internet TV has resulted in cable companies losing customers to a new kind of customer called "cord cutters".
-Cord cutters are consumers who are cancelling their cable TV or satellite TV subscriptions and choosing instead to stream TV shows, movies and other content via the Internet.
+Cord cutters are consumers who are cancelling their cable TV or satellite TV subscriptions and choosing instead to stream TV series, films and other content via the Internet.
 Cord cutters are forming communities.
-With the increasing availability of video sharing websites (e.g., YouTube) and streaming services, there is an alternative to cable and satellite television subscriptions.
+With the increasing availability of Online video platform (e.g., YouTube) and streaming services, there is an alternative to cable and satellite television subscriptions.
 Cord cutters tend to be younger people.

+As streaming services raise prices in order to increase profit, consumers have begun to look for cheaper alternatives, some opting for Free Ad-Supported Streaming Television (FAST) instead.
+This has also led to leading streaming services such as Disney+ and Hulu to implement ad-supported tiers.

+Concerns

+In recent years, customers have noticed shrinking content libraries and show cancellations.
+Examples include popular shows such as Westworld and originals such as Willow and The Mysterious Benedict Society.
+Often seen as a solution for cutting costs, streaming services remove assets with decreased earning power.
+Viewers and those involved in production have raised concerns surrounding this issue, creators losing out on "calling cards" and residual income; viewers having to invest in various platforms to watch select shows.
+Concerns about subscriber losses across services have also arisen, with Netflix being one of the many victims.
+Some argue that the surge in streaming is coming to an end due to the overabundance of media availability.